 Our teens are learning a whole new method of communication through texting and Twitter.
 Screen chats are full of LOLs and BFFs, but what happens when your teenager communicates face-to-face?
 Parents have the tools to help teenagers learn to communicate effectively in the “real” world.
-Etiquette consultant Jay Remer and Daniel Post Senning, spokesperson for the Emily Post Institute, offer these four suggestions.
+Etiquette consultant Jay Remer and Daniel Post Senning, spokesperson for the Emily Post Institute, offer these four suggestions for teaching teens etiquette.

 If your teen is nervous about an upcoming speech or presentation, encourage them to rehearse in front of the mirror.
 Your teen might think that speakers just get up in front of an audience and effortlessly give a presentation.
 They need to be told that everyone practices.
 Remer says six times is the lucky number; after that, the words will flow easily.

 Teens must learn the skill of listening.
 Real listening is learned at.
 Many people listen while waiting for their turn to talk.
 Post says, “Listening is one of the most engaging things you can do as a conversationalist.”

 Parents can help teenagers be better communicators by, well, talking.
 Be it at dinner or in the car, devote time to practicing those face-to-face skills, and take advantage of this one-on-one time with your teen by minimizing distractions (i.e. turning off your cell phones).